PortMidi/portmidi/pm_test/README.txt

 Type output device number: >>0 [pick output device to loopback] Latency in milliseconds: >>0
-Type input  device number: >>0 [pick input device for loopback] [Program will run forever.
+Type input  device number: >>0 [pick input device for loopback] [Program will send 100,000 bytes.
 After awhile, program will quit.
  You can read the Cummulative bytes/sec value.]

 22. ./sysex [latency > 0]
 [This requires either a hardware loopback (MIDI cable from OUT to IN